markholster/etm/etm-documentation/docs/setup/node-configuration.md

 type | queue | The destination type. *queue* is the only supported option. minNrOfListeners | 1 | The minimum number of listeners to connect to the destination. maxNrOfListeners | 5 | The maximum number of listeners to connect to the destination. messagesType | auto | Can be one of *auto* which auto detect the message type but is the slowest, *etmevent* which is capable of handling events in the Enterprise Telemetry Monitor json format or *clone* which assumes the message read is a clone of the original message.
-See the section [Event layout] for a description of the Enterprise Telemetry Monitor json format. defaultImportProfile | | The default [Import profiles,import profile] to use on this destination if no import profile is provided within the processing events.
+See the section [Event layout](../event-layout) for a description of the Enterprise Telemetry Monitor json format. defaultImportProfile | | The default [import profile](../administrating/import-profiles.md) to use on this destination if no import profile is provided within the processing events.

-#### Kafka section in etm.yml
+## Kafka section in etm.yml
 The *kafka* section contains all options that are necessary to process Enterprise Telemetry Monitor events from a [Kafka](https://kafka.apache.org/) topic.

 **Kafka configuration options**